T-155 Firtina: General characteristics

 The T-155 retains most of the K9's features, such as the CN98 155 mm barrel and most of the chassis parts, produced through the technology transfer of Agency for Defense Development (ADD) in South Korea.
-However, its turret reflects original Turkish design that increases magazine capacity from 24 to 30 while decreasing hull ammunition storage from 24 to 18.
+However, its turret reflects original Turkish design that decreased magazine capacity from 32 to 30 while increasing hull ammunition storage from 16 to 18.
 APU (auxiliary power unit) is installed while panoramic scope, which is used for manual firing, is removed.
 The electronic systems such as; INS (inertial navigation system), FCS (fire control system) and comms radio are developed by ASELSAN.

 The howitzer is able to determine the coordinates of the targets at 17.5 meters deviation.
 Firtina can open fire within thirty seconds.

 The gun is produced by MKEK under license by transferring the production technology of the K9's CN98 155 mm barrel from ADD.
 The production rate of the T-155 is 24 units per year.
 More than 350 T-155 Firtina howitzers were planned to be produced.
 281 have been delivered between 2005 and 2010.
 The T-155 Firtina has a maximum firing range of 40 km, depending on the type of ammunition.
 It can reach a top speed of 65 km/h.

 Turkey originally planned to manufacture 350 Fırtına, 280 for Turkish Army and 70 for future customer, by 2011 per agreement with South Korea in exchange for free technology transfer from the Agency for Defense Development of South Korea.
 Turkey built 280 for its own military.